 It’s A Risky Game For Stores

 Customers dislike sales that exclude some of their favorite brands.
-Big chains like Macy’s Inc. (NYSE:MC) owned Bloomingdale’s, Neiman Marcus and Saks Fifth Avenue know that, even though they would prefer higher margins themselves.
+Big chains like Macy’s Inc. (NYSE:MB) owned Bloomingdale’s, Neiman Marcus and Saks Fifth Avenue know that, even though they would prefer higher margins themselves.

 Department stores would rather eliminate discounts all together but know customers are hooked on deals, especially going into the busy Black Friday shopping frenzy.
 Companies like J.C.
 Penney Co.
 (NYSE:JCPC) and Macy’s learned this lesson and angered customers when they eliminated coupons in the past.

 Some brands, even though they depended on large chains when they were first starting out, have been opening their own retail locations and have demanded they be excluded from department store promotions.
 Interestingly, some brands offer promotions in their own stores comparable to the discounts they used to offer in other retailers’ locations.